 Parameter Identifier Туре Default

-Chip Plugin Parameters
+Chip Plugin Parameters Chip Plugin Parameters

 chip.block.rails.count TypeInt 5

-Chip.biock.falls.counc The minimum number of rails around the coblock.
-Must be odd and suppérior to 5.
-One rail for the clock and at least two pairs of power/grounds
+The minimum number of rails around the core

+block.
+Must be odd and above 5.
+One rail for the

+clock and at least two pairs of po

 chip.block.rails.hWidth TypeInt 12 λ

-The horizontal with The horizontal with of the rails
+The horizontal width of the rails